Bamboo blogLove Nature Grow Bamboo

 By Jenni Li, Owner of Bamboo Forever Nursery | April 26, 2019 | Volume 1

 From late spring to fall, it’s the season for new bamboo shoots.
-If you want to take advantage of this super low-calorie vegetable, read on…
+If you want to take advantage of this healthy, delicious, low-calorie super vegetable, read on…

 Follow these simple steps and you can have yummy bamboo shoots on your dinner table too